Elytra-Security/elytrus/README.md

 ## ISO 27001:2022

 Elytrus evidence supports ISO 27001:2022 Annex A controls including A.8.25 (Secure Development Life Cycle), A.8.28 (Secure Coding), A.8.8 (Technical Vulnerability Management), A.5.34 (Privacy), and others.
+Every finding is mapped to the relevant control.
+Every run produces an audit report (`elytrus audit`) that includes ISO 27001 control coverage, exception register, and evidence inventory.

+---

+## No AI.
+Deterministic.
+Reviewable.

+In an era where security tooling is increasingly embedding agentic AI, Elytrus takes a deliberate different position.

+- No LLM.
+No AI.
+No code leaves your machine.
+- Every gate decision is deterministic and reproducible.
+- Every finding can be traced to a specific tool output in `raw/`.
+- Every rule is a readable YAML file you can inspect and test.
+- `elytrus explain <RULE-ID>` explains any finding without calling a model.

+There is no question of whether a human was in the loop.
+There is no question of whether your source code was sent somewhere.

 ---